Logo Copyright © 2007 NCCG - All Rights Reserved

 "These things I have written to you who believe in the name of the Son of Elohim (God), in order that you may know that you have eternal chayim (life)" (v.13).

 Who are these people?
-These are they who have been born again through emunah (proactive faith) in Messiah and who have received the anointing/unction/Chrism - they know they have eternal chayimlife provided they do not forget their first love by exalting themselves in pride and falling away, as the apostates did in John's Epistles.
+These are they who have been born again through emunah (proactive faith) in Messiah and who have received the anointing/unction/Chrism - they know (they don't just believe in a doctrinal proposition in their heads) - they know they have eternal chayim life provided they do not forget their first love and resist exalting themselves in pride and falling away, as the apostates did in John's Epistles.
 Lucifer and the demons also possessed this eternal chayim (life) but they forfeited it by rebellion - and look at them today!

 So we must be careful.